Quickstart

 Common next steps

-• Wrap in a service or use VCAL Server for production
+to_bytes/from_slice) - Wrap in a service or use VCAL Semantic Cache for production